German Shepherd vs Labrador RetrieverLast updated: by Jessi Larson

 Always learn more about the breed before bringing it into your home.

 Another vital thing to think about is who is in your household.

 Is it just you?
 Or do you have a partner?
 Roommates?
 Children?

 This is incredibly important to consider, especially if you have little ones in the household.

 Regarding the German Shepherd vs Labrador Retriever, both are good family dogs, but you have to ensure you’re able to provide adequate exercise.

 5. Where Do You Live?

 As you think about which dog breed is right for you, where you live is incredibly important.

 It goes without saying that certain breeds just aren’t cut out for small spaces.
 For example, a Great Dane in a tiny apartment would be a disaster!

-Also, certain dogs, including both the German Shepherd and Labrador Retriever, need lots of space to run and exercise, so it’s highly recommended you have a larger, fenced-in yard for these breeds.
+Also, certain dogs, including the German Shepherd and Labrador Retriever, need lots of space to run and exercise, so it’s highly recommended that you have a larger, fenced-in yard for these breeds.